5PYHUN73R/autoanon/README.md

 # autoanon
 AutoAnon is a python2 script that automates the anonymization process.
 AutoAnon has been tested on both Arch and Debian based distributions using Network Manager, so this should work on Ubuntu, Mint and Kali.
+Your VPN servers should also be imported into Network Manager.
 ![](http://imgur.com/axmp9DWl.png)

 ## Dependencies